sergey-nechaev/devdocs/contributor-guide/backward-compatible-development/index.md

 The core Magento team and contributing developers work in two release types

 1. New and significant release (product's MINOR release)
    -  Necessary MAJOR and MINOR changes are allowed, but the Magento architecture team ultimately decides what is allowed.
 1. New patch release (product's PATCH release)
    -  PATCH changes are allowed, but MAJOR and MINOR changes are not allowed.

-{: .bs-callout .bs-callout-info }
+ {:.bs-callout-info}
 Backward Compatibility Policy is not applied to Plugins, Observers and Setup Scripts.

 ## Prohibited code changes

 The following modifications are forbidden for `@api` code without the approval of the **Magento architect**, **Product Manager** and **Engineering Manager** assigned to the component.

-{: .bs-callout .bs-callout-info }
+ {:.bs-callout-info}
 The rules listed do not apply to customization code (e.g. Plugins, Observers, JS Mixins, etc.).

 ### Composer

-#### Introducing a new dependency between modules
+#### Introducing a new dependency from an existing module

-Introducing a new dependency on another Magento module from an existing module is a backward incompatible change because we cannot guarantee whether an existing instance of Magento will have the target module enabled.
+Introducing a new dependency from an existing module is a backward incompatible change because we cannot guarantee when Magento will enable the required module.
+As a result, we cannot satisfy the dependency in this way.

 ### PHP